-I also have a bumper crop of kale, and a whole lot of fresh basil out there too, so these tomatoes are stuffed with a quinoa, basil, garlic and kale mixture, then topped with Parmesan cheese and baked in the oven.
-I added a bit of chopped cayenne chili pepper (also from the garden) for a little bit of heat, but that is up to you.
+I also have a bumper crop of kale, and a lot of fresh basil out there too, so these tomatoes are stuffed with quinoa, basil, garlic, and kale mixture, then topped with Parmesan cheese and baked in the oven.
+I added a bit of chopped cayenne chili pepper (also from the garden) for a bit of heat, but that is up to you.
 This simple combo is a deliciously fresh and flavourful meal.
 It's also very healthy and easy to make.

 Quinoa is a healthy, versatile superfood.
 It's quick & easy to cook, and perfect as a substitute for rice in stuffing veggies.
 It's a super versatile seed that you can get really creative with.
-Try Sweet Potato Quinoa Cakes, or this Sweet Potato Quinoa Chick Pea Salad.
-And if you need more reasons to eat some quinoa, check out Seven Reasons Quinoa is the New Health Food Superstar at Huffpost.
+Try Sweet Potato Quinoa Cakes or this Sweet Potato Quinoa Chick Pea Salad.
+And if you need more reasons to eat some quinoa, check out 11 Proven Benefits of Quinoa.

 These are equally good hot or cold, but you can make them ahead and reheat.
 Stuffed tomatoes are a delicious accompaniment for grilled chicken, fish or steak; or a complete vegetarian meal along with a salad.
 And if you want to stuff more veggies, try Spanish Stuffed Peppers, or Moroccan Style Ground Chicken Stuffed Peppers

 - 1 cup quinoa cooked according to package directions (usually 15 minutes)